DevDavido/35311-renovate-reproduction-update-service/README.md

 }
 ```

-But when executing the Azure pipeline to run the renovate update we get the following error:
+But when executing the Azure pipeline or [GitHub workflow](https://github.com/DevDavido/35311-renovate-reproduction-update-service/actions/runs/15185965684/job/42706317055#step:3:385) to run the renovate update we get the following error:

 ```
 Preset fetch error (repository=Products/example-project)